Why Page Speed Matters and How to Test your Page Speed Score

 Yes, Page Speed does affect website rankings, especially in Google search engines.
 In 2010, Google’s former head of web spam, Matt Cutts officially admitted that Google considers fast load speed as a positive ranking factor.

 Mobile users expect speed too.
 Observing the gradual exponential growth in mobile traffic, Google started experimenting with a new project: “Mobile-First index” in 2016.
-According to Google, Mobile-First indexing is a technique that focuses on indexing and ranking of mobile versions of the website predominantly.
+According to Google, Mobile-First indexing is a technique that predominantly focuses on indexing and ranking mobile versions of the website.
 This project was made live on July 1st, 2019.

-Note: Google continues to use only one index; there is no separate mobile-first index maintained.
+Note: Google continues to use only one index; no separate mobile-first index is maintained.

 To learn about the best practices of mobile-first indexing, refer to this official documentation.
-One can easily make out how Google is in a constant endeavor to provide a seamless and optimized user experience on mobile devices.
-Google is speed-obsessed for its products and services.
-Therefore web-developers should be aware of the importance of optimizing their websites for mobile devices.
+One can easily see how Google is constantly striving to provide a seamless and optimized user experience on mobile devices.
+Google is speed-obsessed with its products and services.
+Therefore web developers should be aware of the importance of optimizing their websites for mobile devices.

-Fortunately, there are several tools available on the internet, making it easy to identify speed bottlenecks and speed improvements, regardless of the tech-stack used in developing the site.
+Fortunately, several tools are available on the internet, making it easy to identify speed bottlenecks and speed improvements, regardless of the tech stack used in developing the site.
 A user-friendly website is supposed to be:

-One such tool that helps in evaluating Website Speed Test insights effortlessly is – Speed Lab by BrowserStack.
+One of the tools that help evaluate Website Speed insights effortlessly is – Speed Lab by BrowserStack.
 Speed Lab instantly provides you Page Speed Score out of 100 for both Desktop and Mobile platforms.
 With these insights, your website optimization team can get to work on creating a user-friendly website.

-Refer to the images below for a glimpse of this tool:
+Refer to the illustration below for a glimpse

 Users also don’t have to worry about generating separate reports for different device-browser combinations.
 Once the test is executed, users receive detailed and extensive reports regarding the Page Load time in milliseconds for each platform.

-Although there are multiple tools available for speed analysis in the market, BrowserStack stands out in delivering accurate test results (every time) for a highly fragmented digital environment.
+Although multiple tools are available for speed analysis in the market, BrowserStack stands out in delivering accurate test results (every time) for a highly fragmented digital environment.

 Evaluating and optimizing website speed is mandatory for website developers to keep up with a competitive and evolving search landscape.
-Enhancing the site’s speed not only improves search rankings but also improves user experience.
-Doing so ensures that organizations do not miss out on potential customers and revenue.
+Enhancing the site’s speed improves not only search rankings but also improves user experience.
+Doing so ensures that organizations do not miss out on potential customers, lead generation, conversions, and revenue.